PBR/MQ2_Web/README.rst

 Retrieve the sources:
  cd /srv/
  git clone <repo>
- cd MQ2-web
+ cd MQ2_Web

 Copy the configuration file
  cp mq2.cfg.sample mq2.cfg

 Adjust the configuration file (upload folder, secret key...)

-For example use for the upload /var/www/uploads: sudo mkdir /var/www/uploads sudo chown apache:apache /var/www/uploads
+Don't forget to create the folder and set its right it you use a specific one, for example if you use ``/var/www/uploads`` as upload folder: sudo mkdir /var/www/uploads sudo chown apache:apache /var/www/uploads